uci-cbcl/PyLOH/README.md

 **--allele_number_max** The maximum copy number of each allele allows to take.

-**--priors_file_name** Path to the file of the prior distribution.
+**--priors** Path to the file of the prior distribution.
 The prior file must be consistent with the --allele_number_max.
 If not provided, use uniform prior, which is recommended.

 **--max_iters** Maximum number of iterations for training.